donuts-are-good/bearclaw/markdown/README.md

 **tip:** you can run `bearclaw` and it will run once, or you can use `./bearclaw --watch` to watch the current folder for changes.

 ## plugins
-bearclaw supports plugins. plugins can be installed in the plugins folder and called in your markdown or html pages using an html comment like this: `<!-- plugin "./plugins/myCoolPlugin/comments.html" -->`. bearclaw will swap the comment for the contents of the plugin file at the specified path.
+bearclaw supports plugins. plugins can be installed in the plugins folder and called in your markdown or html pages using an html comment. bearclaw will swap the comment for the contents of the plugin file at the specified path.

 ## issues